Before you build anything else, you need to own a specific moment. Not a domain. A moment.

 Weak example (and why it fails):

-This fails because "clinical staff" is not a user, "better" is not a moment, and "accessible" is not a territory.
+This fails because "clinical staff" is not a user, "better" is not a moment, "hard to use" is not a pain point (hard how? for whom? with what consequence?), and "accessible" is not a territory.
 Nothing in this stake would change if you swapped Bhutan for any other country.

 What to Submit